escalate/influxdb-csv-importer/README.md

 ## Installation
 Tested with Python 3.6.x on Ubuntu 16.04

-If you encounter issues with 3.6.x minor versions of Python, please open a github issue.
+If you encounter issues with 3.6.x patch versions of Python, please open a Github issue.

 ### Requirements
 Install needed requirements via pip